10 Reasons Why Machine Translation Engines Will Hardly Ever Replace Human Translators

 These days, new technologies are invented almost every month.
 New technologies often coin new terms to describe new processes that did not exist before.
 “Blockchain” is a good example of such technology producing new terms.
 Due to globalization, content related to such technologies have to be translated into multiple languages.
 It is a complex and very important task to translate new terms the right way taking into account all industry-specific features of such new technology.

-Machines will hardly be able to translate new words, as this work requires a thorough analysis of new technology, researching reference materials and finally reinventing a new term in another language often using creative approaches even for technical concepts.
+Machines will hardly be able to translate new words, as this work requires a thorough analysis of new technology, researching reference materials and finally reinventing a new term in another language often using a creative approach even for technical concepts.

 Machines cannot understand subtle interconnection between words in large linguistics units